• Blog

 What is a dental bridge?

-A dental bridge typically consists of two crowns placed on the teeth on either side of the gap, with a false tooth (or teeth) filling the space between them.
-The crowns can be anchored to natural teeth or dental implants.
+Bridges are artificial teeth that are used to fill gaps left by one or more missing teeth.
+A dental bridge typically consists of two crowns placed on the teeth on either side of the gap, with a connected false tooth (or teeth) filling the space between them.
+The crowns can be anchored to natural teeth or a dental implant.

 What are the different types of dental bridges?